 Sea Ice and Heat: A Vicious Cycle

-Melting sea ice doesn’t cause sea level to rise because the ice is already in the ocean, but it does cause other changes to the planet.
+Melting sea ice has only a minor impact on sea level rise because the ice is already in the ocean, but it does cause major changes to the planet.
 When sea ice melts, more sunlight is absorbed by the Earth, which causes more warming.

 It’s a vicious cycle.
 And here’s how it works:

 When solar radiation hits snow and ice, approximately 90% of it is reflected back out to space.
 As global warming causes more snow and ice to melt each summer, the ocean underneath the ice is exposed.
 The dark color of ocean absorbs more incoming solar radiation, reflecting less back out to space.
 In this way, melting ice causes more warming and so more ice melts.
 This is known as a feedback.
 According to a recent scientific study that used computer models to predict the future of Arctic sea ice, there may be no more sea ice left in the Arctic Ocean during summer within the next few decades